 There Are TWO Types of Cream Pomeranian

 We will now look at the first type of cream Pomeranian.
-This cream Pomeranian puppy dog is born white or very light cream and darkens to a cream in color.
-Version one has the (e) gene, the gene responsible for a clear orange color.
+This cream Pomeranian puppy dog is born white or very light cream and darkens to cream in color.
+Version one has the (e) gene, the gene responsible for the clear orange color.

 In this dog breed, the color cream is probably best described as being an extremely pale orange.
-A cream colored Pomeranian should be self-coloured, with no white breechings.
-Because of the harsher texture of the guard hairs, the top coat may appear darker.
+A cream-colored Pomeranian should be self-colored, with no white breechings.
+Because of the harsher texture of the guard hairs, the topcoat may appear darker.

 Breeders will observe a cream-colored Pomeranian puppy is typically white at birth, and that their color will darken as they develop.
-All Cream Pomeranians must possess black eye rims, nose, lips and pads.
+All Cream Pomeranians must possess black eye rims, nose, lips, and pads.
 The whiskers are usually white or straw color.